tracy-o/learning-day/docs/load-test-results/2020-10-20-monitor-event-spawn.md

 ## Tests

-To test the hypotheses we will begin to run belfrage repeater against test with reduced load and slowly increase the traffic keeping a close eye on valid metrics such as idle CPU, memory usage and Erland process count.
+To test the hypothesis we will begin to run belfrage repeater against test with reduced load and slowly increase the traffic keeping a close eye on valid metrics such as idle CPU, memory usage and Erland process count in observer_cli.

 ## Results